betaflight/betaflight/docs/Inflight Adjustments.md

 * configure adjrange 8 to use adjustment slot 3 (2) so that when aux2
 (1) in the range 1850-2100 then use adjustment Yaw D (11) when aux 4 (3) is in the appropriate position.

+### Example 4 - Use a single 3 position switch to change between 3 different rate profiles

+adjrange 11 3 3 900 2100 12 3

+explained:

+* configure adjrange 11 to use adjustment slot 4 (3) so that when aux4
+(3) in the range 900-2100 then use adjustment Rate Profile (12) when aux 4 (3) is in the appropriate position.

+When the switch is low, rate profile 0 is selcted.
+When the switch is medium, rate profile 1 is selcted.
+When the switch is high, rate profile 2 is selcted.